-The minimum and maximum voltage can be set using the IonMotion software or packet serial commands.
+The minimum and maximum voltage can be set using the Ion Studio application or packet serial commands.
 Values can be set to any value between the boards minimum and maximum voltage limits.
-This is useful when using a power supply.
-A minimum voltage just below the power supply voltage (2 to 3v below) will prevent the power supply voltage from dipping too low under heavy load.
-A maximum voltage set just above the power supply voltage(2 to 3v above) will help protect the power supply and RoboClaw from regenerative voltage spikes if an external voltage clamp circuit is not being used.
+This feature can be useful when using a power supply to power RoboClaw.
+A minimum voltage just below the power supply voltage of 2VDC will prevent the power supply voltage from dipping too low under heavy load.
+A maximum voltage set to just above the power supply voltage 2VDC will help protect the power supply from regenerative voltage spikes if an external voltage clamp circuit is not being used.
+However when the minimum or maximum voltages are reached RoboClaw will go into either braking or freewheel mode.
+This feature will only help to protect a power supply not correct regenerative voltages issues.
+A voltage clamping circuit is required to correct any regenerative voltage issues when a power supply is used as the main power source.
+See Voltage Clamping.